Purple Heart Plant (Tradescantia pallida) Indoor Care, Propagation, Problems with Solutions

 Water the soil thoroughly and place the set up in a well-lit, warm place until the new Purple Queen Plant is well established after which you can begin routine care.

-How to propagate Purple Heart Plant from stem cuttings
+Purple Heart Plant propagation from stem cuttings

 The stem cuttings root easily so there is no need for rooting hormone.
-Take a stem cutting of about 4-6 in. from a healthy Purple Heart Plant and ensure it bears at least two sets of leaves.
+Take a stem cutting of about 4-6 inches from a healthy Purple Heart Plant and ensure it bears at least two sets of leaves.

 Allow some time for the formation of a protective callus tissue over the cuts of the cuttings to prevent rotting.